AnsariAbdullah/codewars-solution/trash/readme.md

 - Add sections eg. all `Math.` methods go together
 - Create an index for all the links

-Note: Format the actual readme in a better way [AirBnB](https://github.com/airbnb/javascript)
+Note: Format the actual readme ina better way [AirBnB](https://github.com/airbnb/javascript)

 - Add prettier for formatting code is also important.
 - Configure prettier as well.
 Check documntation for configurations.
-- minor changes
--